 If you believe the special tax levied on your property is in error, in accordance with the Rate and Method of Apportionment (taxing formula) established at the time of district formation, you may file an appeal with the City's CFD Administrator/Special Tax Consultant, Willdan Financial Services.
 Additional information is available under Special Tax Appeals.

-The City's existing CFDs and assessment districts do not authorize the collection of special taxes/assessments for on-going services or facilities.
-Therefore, the special taxes and assessments are programmed to terminate once the bonds issued in connection with the respective district are paid in full, which is not more than 30 years after the initial issuance of bonds for the district, except in the case of Reassessment District 2003-1, in which certain property owners voted to extend the term of the assessment at the time the original bonds were refunded.
-The City's CFDs and assessment districts vary in age, with district bonds slated to mature between 2015 and 2037, depending on the district.
+The City's existing CFDs and assessment district do not authorize the collection of special taxes/assessments for on-going services or facilities.
+Therefore, the special taxes and assessments are programmed to terminate once the bonds issued in connection with the respective district are paid in full, which is not more than 30 years after the initial issuance of bonds for the district.
+The City's CFDs and assessment district vary in age, with district bonds slated to mature between 2020 and 2037, depending on the district.
 Note that under applicable law, the City may still collect any delinquent amounts that exist at the time the respective bonds are paid in full.

-For the City's assessment districts, pursuant to the California Streets and Highways Code, assessments will be paid for the period of years corresponding to the term of the district's bonds.
+For the City's assessment district, pursuant to the California Streets and Highways Code, assessments will be paid for the period of years corresponding to the term of the district's bonds.

 The following table illustrates the scheduled final maturity date of each district's bonds and approximate years the levies are anticipated to cease:

 |CFD No. 2 (Santaluz) Improvement Area No. 1||9/1/2030||2029-2030|